billimarie/prosecutor-database/README.md

 **You don't have to be a developer or a prisoners' rights activist to join.** We're looking for all types of people with all types of expertise to collaborate with.

-We'd love any developers to join us if you've got a solution for automating and/or scripting our labor intensive search process.

-If you'd like to volunteer and help with the US Prosecutor Database, or if you're curious about attending a Datathon session, send an email (see: [GitHub profile](https://www.github.com/billimarie)) and follow [@USProsecutorDB on Twitter](https://twitter.com/USProsecutorDB).
+If you'd like to volunteer and help with the US Prosecutor Database, or if you're curious about attending a Datathon session, send an email to [Billimarie](https://www.github.com/billimarie) and follow [@USProsecutorDB on Twitter](https://twitter.com/USProsecutorDB).

-## Acknowledgements
+## 6. Acknowledgements

 This project would not be possible without the support of many individuals and organizations, including, but not limited to: